Quantifying protocol efficiency: a thermodynamic figure of merit for classical and quantum state-transfer protocols: Numerical simulations of two protocols

 The simulations for the classical protocols are performed by employing the Hamiltonian in Eq.~\eqref{equ:doublewellsystem} with two forms of the control parameter: for the protocol 1 we use $f_1^\text{ C}$ defined in Eq.~\eqref{equ:classicalcontrol1}, while for protocol 2 we employ $f_2^\text{ C}$ presented in Eq.~\eqref{equ:classicalcontrol2}.
 The control parameters take the values $\delta=0.001$, $ A_1=5$, $ A_2=1$, and we set $\tau\omega=300$.
 As $A_2 < A_1$, protocol 2 tilts the potential less than protocol 1.
 Indeed, in the protocol 2, the central barrier is also lowered, thus the protocol excites less to the system and because of this is the optimised one.

 The results of the open dynamics simulations for the two classical protocols are shown in \fig{fig:classicalunitary}.
 In \subf{fig:classicalunitary}{a} and \subf{fig:classicalunitary}{b}, we compare the instantaneous numerically-solved eigenvalues of $H_0(t)$ defined in \eq{equ:discretedoublewellsystem} for the continuous (colored lines) and discrete (dashed lines) case for the protocol 1 (panel a) and protocol 2 (panel b).
 The comparison between the continuous and discrete case show that our simulations are accurate in the low energy sector encompassing the first $15$ energy levels.
+An exception to this is given by the first classical protocol, where the system energy goes slightly beyond this regime [cf. \subf{fig:classicalunitary}{e}], then the corresponding results are slightly affected by the approximation.
 In \subf{fig:classicalunitary}{c} and \subf{fig:classicalunitary}{d}, we show the evolution of the system's position density $|\braket{x|\psi(t)}|^2$ along with the time-varying potential undergoing the simple control at $1$\,K for protocol 1 and protocol 2 respectively.
 For protocol 1, the deformation of the potential pushes the system to higher energies, which can be seen by the fact that the system is delocalised over the entire potential, i.e. it is not well localised in just one of the two wells.
 The system is then cooled down during the slowly restoration of the potential, due to interaction with the cold environment.
 In the end, one can see the system is mainly localised in the left well with a distribution close to a Gaussian form, which concludes the state transfer protocol.
 For protocol 2 [cf. \subf{fig:classicalunitary}{d}], the potential is less deformed than that in protocol 1, thus the system gets less excited.
 Consequently, the final state given by protocol 2 has a higher fidelity to the corresponding thermal state.
 In the end, one can see the system is mainly localised in the left well and the state transfer is completed.